 Dr. Kondapalli is board certified in Obstetrics and Gynecology and the subspecialty Reproductive Endocrinology and Infertility, and is a Fellow of the American Congress of Obstetricians and Gynecologists.
 She is also a Clinical Assistant Professor of Obstetrics and Gynecology at the University of Colorado.

-In 2018, Dr. Kondapalli received the designation of “Top Doctor” in the state of Colorado by 5280 magazine.
+In 2018 and 2019, Dr. Kondapalli received the designation of “Top Doctor” in the state of Colorado by 5280 magazine.

 What Patients Are Saying About Dr. Kondapalli

 “Dr. Kondapalli is amazing!
 I had a very bizarre medical problem, to say the least, but she and her team have been so helpful during this time.
 I would recommend Dr. Kondapalli and her team to anyone who needs her services.
 She is an excellent physician/specialist and a genuinely kind and fun person, which can be hard to find.
 The same goes for her team.
 Everyone who I’ve dealt with through this journey has been so professional, kind and trustworthy.
 Thank you, Dr. Kondapalli and the amazing staff at CCRM!”